Kayla McBride: USA Basketball

 McBride was named to the USA Basketball U18 team.
 The USA team was one of eight teams from North, South and Central America, along with the Caribbean, invited to participate in the 2010 FIBA Americas U18 Championship For Women, held at the U.S. Olympic Training Center, in Colorado Springs, Colorado.
 The top finishing team qualify for the 2011 FIBA U19 Women's World Championship.
 The team was coached by Jennifer Rizzotti.
 The team won all five games, earning the gold medal for the event, and a place in the 2011 U19 World Championship for women.
 McBride averaged 8.2 points per games, reaching double-digits in three of the contests.
 She was third leading on the team with eight steals.

+Business interests

+In July 2026, McBride announced she would open a coffee shop by September 2026 called 1122 Coffee Company in Concord, NC with her sister, Karlee McBride-Webber.
+The coffee shop name is based on the address where they grew up, and they plan for the atmosphere to feel like their living room.